Rigid analytic reconstruction of Hyodo--Kato theory: Log rigid cohomology

+The following result appeared in the proof of \cite[Lem.\,1.4]{GK3}, but we give a detailed proof for the benefit of the reader.

-\begin{proposition} Let $Y$ be a fine log scheme of finite type over $T$.
+\begin{proposition} Let $Y$ be a fine log scheme over $T$.
 If a log rigid datum for $Y$ exists, the log rigid cohomology $R\Gamma_\rig(Y/\cT)_\cZ$ is independent of the choice of log rigid datum up to canonical quasi-isomorphisms. \end{proposition}